FatCharlie/DiscoBox/README.md

 ![simple schematic](images/discobox_schematic_white2.svg)

 None of this is original work I'm combining Forbes/He/Shen's dimension scaling and Lib/Bromberg's qudit partitioning, with the hopes that we can scale dimensions (and thus effective qubit size) relatively easily by simply swapping in better hardware.

-The architecture can be described as:
+The architecture can be described roughly as:

 $$
 \boxed{